YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 The MVC architecture in Mojito incorporates a clear separation of the controller, model, and view.
-The controller is pivotal in the sense that it controls all interactions in the MVC of Mojito.The controller retrieves data from the model and passes it to the view.
+The controller is pivotal in the sense that it controls all interactions in the MVC of Mojito.
+The controller retrieves data from the model and passes it to the view.
 Client requests for data are sent to the controller, which in turn fetches data from the model and passes the data to the client.